Local Hamiltonian Problem with succinct ground state is MA-Complete: The verification protocol

-\begin{proof}[\textbf{of Soundness.}] W.l.o.g. assume line \ref{aeq:supp} is passed otherwise the protocol reject immediately, we have $\langle x_{in}|\phi_S\rangle\neq 0$ thus $\ket{\phi_S}\neq 0$.
-In the No instance, we know $\lambda(H_S)\geq \epsilon =1/poly(n)$. $\ket{\phi_S}$ can be arbitrary adversary state and $H_S\ket{\phi_S}\neq 0$.
-In this case $\GHS$ might not be a legal generator of a CTMC.
-To analyze the soundness, we consider another algorithm without check in line \ref{aeq:cm}, i.e. deleting lines \ref{aeq:cm},\ref{aeq:cm1},\ref{aeq:cm2}.
+In the No case $\GHS$ might not be a legal generator of a CTMC.
+To analyze the soundness, we consider another algorithm without the check in line \ref{aeq:cm}, that is, deleting lines \ref{aeq:cm}, \ref{aeq:cm1} and \ref{aeq:cm2}.
 Denote this new algorithm as Algorithm \ref{algo:check}$^*$.
-The accepting probability of Algorithm \ref{algo:check}$^*$ can only be less than Algorithm \ref{algo:check}.\footnote{Imagine running Algorithm \ref{algo:check} without any checks, i.e. line \ref{aeq:supp}, \ref{aeq:GH},\ref{aeq:cm}, and we write down all the possible logs on a paper.
+The accepting probability of Algorithm \ref{algo:check} can only be less than Algorithm \ref{algo:check}$^*$ \footnote{Imagine running Algorithm \ref{algo:check} without any checks, that is, without line \ref{aeq:supp}, \ref{aeq:GH} and \ref{aeq:cm}, and we write down all the possible logs on a paper.
 Each log corresponds to a probability.
 What the checking procedure does is assigning reject to some logs.
 Less check, Less reject.
-It is possible that Algorithm $2^*$ runs in exponential time.
-We do not care the efficiency of Algorithm $2^*$, we only use it as a technique to bound the probability.}
+It is possible that Algorithm \ref{algo:check}$^*$ runs in exponential time.
+We do not care about the efficiency of Algorithm \ref{algo:check}$^*$, we only use it as a technique to bound the accepting probability of Algorithm \ref{algo:check}.}.

-Define $S_{good}$ be the set of strings which pass line \ref{aeq:GH}. that is
+Define $S_{good}$ be the set of strings which pass line \ref{aeq:GH}.
+That is,

+W.o.l.g. we assume that the first execution of line \ref{aeq:GH} is passed, otherwise the protocol rejects immediately.
+Thus we have